bali-blockchain/MM/img/README.md

 ]

 Mempool [
-    implies All Nodes must sync
+    implies All Nodes in sync

     All nodes will receive
     Transmitted, or Submitted
    "Transaction cipher data"

-    only Bob can Mine what's his
+    Bob can Mine what's his
-    only Bob can unlock his packet
+    Bob can unlock his packet
     unlock cipher state variables
 ]